jashkenas/backbone/CONTRIBUTING.md

 * In your pull request, do not re-build the minified `backbone-min.js` file.
 We'll do that before cutting a new release.

-* Unless your patch only applies to a previously released version, all pull requests should be made to `master` (as opposed to `gh-pages`).
-If the patch also applies to the currently released documentation, please note this so that it can be cherry picked.
+* All pull requests should be made to `master`.
+If the patch is for documentation of the currently released version, please note this so that it can be cherry picked into `gh-pages`.